guardtime/libksi/doc/tutorial/t1_signing.md

 3. Signing
 ----------

-At this point we should have all we need to sign document (actually only the hash value of it).
+At this point we should have all we need to sign the document (actually only the hash value of it).
 To do so, we need to call #KSI_createSignature.

     KSI_Signature *sig = NULL;